09 Dec Mobile Marketing News Of The Week: December 2 – 9

 Let’s recap the main ideas for a better understanding of the latest events.

-- Revolut is another company that focuses its strategy on criptocurrency.
+- Revolut is another company that focuses its strategy on cryptocurrency.

 - The self – driving car from Lyft and NuTonomy is on the streets of Boston.